-The weighted average of the Federated Hermes Euro Short Duration Bond Fund will be maintained at no more than five years in order to retain the AAAf/S2 rating from Standard & Poor's.
+The weighted average of the Federated Hermes Euro Short Duration Bond Fund will be maintained at no more than five years.

 The Federated Hermes Euro Short Duration Bond Fund will invest in securities, instruments and obligations with remaining maturities of twenty years or less.
 The Federated Hermes Euro Short Duration Bond may invest an aggregate of 10% of its net assets in the shares of other collective investment schemes as permitted for a UK UCITS where the Investment Manager considers that such investment would: